Maybe, if an exception to the hearsay rule applies to the 911 call.

 “The ‘circumstantial guarantee of trustworthiness’ of this exception is found in the contemporaneousness and spontaneousness of such statements.”
 Friend, supra, § 18-20, at 798. “ ‘The trustworthiness of the assertion arises from its timing.
 The requirement of contemporaneousness, or near contemporaneousness, reduces the chance of premeditated prevarication or loss of memory.’ ” Foley v.
 Commonwealth, 8 Va.App.
 149, 161-62, 379 S.E.2d 915, 922, aff’d on reh’g en banc, 9 Va.App.
 175, 384 S.E.2d 813 (1989) (quoting Booth v.
 State, 306 Md.
 313, 508 A.2d 976, 980 (1986)) (emphasis added).

-If the trial judge determines that the 911 call was contemporaneous with or nearly contemporaneous with the events described by the 911 caller, that the 911 caller described the events he or she observed, and that the 911 caller’s statements were made spontaneously, then the 911 call might be admissible at trial as an exception to the hearsay rule.
-It is also possible that the 911 call would be admissible under some other exception to the hearsay rule, such as an admission by a party-opponent.
+Suppose the trial judge determines that the 911 call was contemporaneous with or nearly contemporaneous with the events described by the 911 caller, that the 911 caller described the events he or she observed, and that the 911 caller’s statements were made spontaneously.

 Follow us on Facebook.